SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 ## Introduction
 The role of pressure control algorithms is to keep pressure in the simulation system constant or to apply an external stress to the simulated system.

-How is pressure kept constant in a simulation?
-Pressure is kept on its target value by adjusting the volume of a periodic simulation system.
-What defines pressure is a simulation system, how can we measure pressure in a simulation?
+What defines pressure is a simulation system and how can we measure pressure in a simulation?
 From the physical point of view pressure is a force exerted by collision of particles with the walls of a closed container.
 The virial equation is commonly used to obtain the pressure from a molecular dynamics simulation.
 According to this equation pressure in a simulation has two components:
 {: .self_study_text :}
 - Pressure is kept on its target value by adjusting the volume of a periodic simulation system.
 - Pressure is a force exerted by collision of particles with the walls of a closed container.